xresco/Hexagon-Recyclerview/README.md

         app:items_vertical_spacing="20dp"
         app:orientation="horizontal" />
 ```
+- The Hexagon-Recyclerview has 4 paramters to specify:
+  - items_count_in_row: a number that is more than 2.
+It specifies the number of the items in the big row of the Hexagon-Recyclerview
+  - items_horizontal_spacing: (optional.
+Default 0dp) It specifies the dimension of the horizontal spacing between the items.
+  - items_vertical_spacing: (optional.
+Default 0dp) It specifies the dimension of the vertical spacing between the items.
+  - orientation: has two values horizontal/vertical.
+If not specified then the default value is horizontal.

+###### The recyclerview item:
 The layout of the item inside the Hexagon-Recyclerview (Which will be used inside the adapter) can be anything.

 In case you want to show hexagon imagewviews then you write the following in the xml layout file of the item:

 - For horizontal Recyclerview:
 ```groovy